CommITURJC/CommIT/README.md

 # CommIT.io
-Official website of the CommIT research group (Communication and Information Technologies.
+Official website of the CommIT research group (Computer Science and Information Technologies).